trinodb/trino.io/resources.md

 Description
 : Presto-Gateway is a gateway/proxy/load-balancer for multiple presto clusters.
-Users can register/de-register presto clusters behind the gateway and connect to it using standard presto-clients.
+Users can register/de-register Presto clusters behind the gateway and connect to it using standard presto-clients.

 </div>